WithLab/Steganography/README.md

 # About

-The main.py is currently only using one method of hiding an image "inside" an other image.
+The main.py is currently only using one method for hiding an image "inside" an other image.
 It does this by flipping the least significant bit (LSB) of every
 RGB-Value of every pixel of the image you want to use, to hide the other one, whenever the LBS of the current RGB-Value of the image you want to hide is 1.

 To hide text in an image, the text is first converted into a binary string.
 After that the LSB of the current RGB-Value is set to the current bit in the